Sabit-Ahmed/React-Native-Projects/rn5app/README.md

 #### Important Notes
-Expo-camera does not have support for emulator, so test this project with real devices.
+Expo-camera does not have support for emulator, so test this project with real devices with released apk by `cd android && ./gradlew clean && ./gradlew assembleRelease && cd ..`